 Benjamin L. Zelenko, Washington, D.C.

 In creating the Foundation, Congress directed that in its annual report, the Center describe the purposes for which Foundation gifts were used in the reporting year.
 The Center used the following Foundation gifts in fiscal year 2018:

 - funds from the American Association for the Advancement of Science paid the travel expenses for federal judges to attend two programs on emerging issues in neuroscience;

 - funds from Vanderbilt University paid the travel expenses to support federal judges' attendance at a mid-career workshop;

-- funds from the Electronic Discovery Institute paid the travel expenses for judges' attendance at a program on the proposed changes to the Federal Rules of Civil Procedure;
+- funds from the Electronic Discovery Institute paid the travel expenses for judges to attend a program on electronic discovery;

-- funds from the Hewlett Foundation paid the travel expenses for judges' attendance at a program on civil discourse;
+- funds from the American Bar Association paid the travel expenses for judges’ attendance at a program on antitrust litigation;

-- funds from the Department of State covered travel expenses in providing technical assistance to the judiciary in the Republic of Namibia.
+- funds from the Department of State covered travel expenses in providing technical assistance to the judiciary in the Republic of Namibia; and